hakavlad/cache-bench/README.md

   -l LOG, --log LOG     path to the log file
 ```

-#### -h, --help
-show this help message and exit

 #### -f FILE, --file FILE
-path to the file to be read or written
+Path to the file to be read or written.
+Default value: `testfile.bench`.

 #### -r READ, --read READ
-how many mebibytes to read from the file
+How many mebibytes to read from the specified file.

 #### -w WRITE, --write WRITE
-size of the file being written
+Size of the file being written.
+This is just an auxiliary option to create a file of the desired size.

 #### -m MMAP, --mmap MMAP
-mmap the file (0 | 1)
+mmap the file.
+Valid values: 0 and 1.
+Default value: 0.
+If set to 1, the file will be memory-mapped before reading.

 #### -p PREREAD, --preread PREREAD
-preread the file (0 | 1)
+Preread the file.
+Valid values: 0 and 1.
+Default value: 0.
+If set to 1, the file will first be preread completely sequentially by mebibyte chunks.

 #### -b BLOAT, --bloat BLOAT
-bloat process memory (0 | 1)
+Bloat process memory.
+Valid values: 0 and 1.
+Default value: 0.
+If set to 1, the chunks will be added to the list and the memory consumed by the process will increase.

 #### -c CHUNK, --chunk CHUNK
-chunk size in KiB
+Chunk size in KiB.
+The file will be read by chunks of the specified size.

 #### -i INTERVAL, --interval INTERVAL
-output interval in seconds
+Output (log) interval in seconds.
+Default value: 2.

 #### -l LOG, --log LOG
-path to the log file
+Path to the log file.
+The output will be written with timestamps.

 ## Output examples